Billy Sass-Davies: Crewe Alexandra

 On 9 February 2021, Sass-Davies joined National League side Yeovil Town on a one-month loan deal, making his debut in a 1–0 defeat at Eastleigh later the same day.
 He scored his first league goal for Yeovil in their 4–1 win at Barnet on 2 March 2021.
 The loan was then extended for a further month, and eventually continued until the end of Yeovil's season in late May.
 Meanwhile, on 13 May 2021, Crewe announced that it had triggered a contract extension.

 Sass-Davies was sent off after 13 minutes of Crewe's second game of the 2021–22 season, an EFL Cup first round tie at Hartlepool United on 10 August 2021.
 He made his next appearance in the EFL Cup second round tie at Premier League Leeds United, where Crewe conceded three late goals to lose 3–0, but did not make a league appearance for Crewe (his first in three seasons) until 25 September 2021 in a 1–1 draw at Rotherham United.
 On 6 January 2022, the club announced Sass-Davies had signed an extended deal through to 2024.
 In February 2022, he suffered a blood clot in his calf ruling him out for the remainder of the season.

 On 4 March 2023, Sass-Davies joined National League side Woking on a 28-day loan deal, making his debut as a late substitute in Woking's 1–0 win at Yeovil Town on the same day.

 Sass-Davies was made available for transfer by Crewe at the end of the 2022–23 season.
 On 1 September 2023, he and teammate Regan Griffiths joined National League side Boreham Wood on loan deals running to 31 January 2024.
 He made his debut on 2 September 2023, in a 1–0 home defeat by Barnet, coming on as a half-time substitute for Kwesi Appiah.
 On his seventh appearance for Boreham Wood, Sass-Davies was sent off at Ebbsfleet United.
 He scored his first Boreham Wood goal on 24 October 2023, helping his side to a 3–1 league win at Dagenham & Redbridge.
 On 29 January 2024, Sass-Davies's loan deal at Boreham Wood was extended to the end of the season.
 Sass-Davies was released by Crewe at the end of the 2023–24 season.

 Hartlepool United

 Following a successful trial, Sass-Davies signed for National League side Hartlepool United on 3 August 2024.
 In May 2025, he chose to leave the club for family reasons.

 Return to Altrincham

 In June 2025, Sass-Davies returned to National League side Altrincham on a permanent basis after two previous loan spells with the club.
+After an injury-hit season, in which he only made the substitutes bench once, he was released by Altrincham at the end of the 2025–2026 season.